-Simple ways to raise more funds for your school
+Simple ways to raise more funds for your school.

 How do you know if a brochure fundraiser is right for your group?
-Perhaps you tried a catalog a few years back and had a mediocre response.
+Perhaps you tried a catalog a few years back with a mediocre response.
 Or, maybe you’re tired of all the work that goes into the annual carnival or auction and want to go in a different direction.

 1. Establish Your Fundraising Purpose & Goals

 Catalog sales are no different than any other type of fundraiser.
 You have to know where you’re going before you begin the journey.
 So start from the end and work backward.
 Once you know why you need to raise money, you can determine how much you will need.